alphagov/notifications-net-client/DOCUMENTATION.md

 1. In the __Email__ section, select __Manage__ on the __Send files by email__ row.
 1. Enter the contact details you want to use, and select __Save__.

-Your contact details will appear on the file download page.

 #### Add a placeholder to the template

 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).